 What is Baseline Assessment?

 Baseline assessment mode is a time-saving, stress-free alternative to traditional tests.
 It identifies each child’s learning gaps and ensures that their Doodle work programme is at just the right level for them.
-When a child first starts using Doodle, our clever algorithm, Proxima™, will ask them a series of questions to determine their current level and confidence.
+When a child first starts using Doodle, they will be asked a series of questions to determine their current level of understanding and their confidence.
 This helps Doodle to create them a unique work programme tailored to their strengths and weaknesses.
 Baseline assessments are broken up into short sets of exercises.
 These can be completed in school or at home, so learners can answer them in relaxed conditions in their own time.

 We recommend using baseline assessments once a year for children in Reception and Year 1, and at the start of each term for pupils in Years 2 to 6.
 Additionally, If you think the programme is not at the right level for a student (they are finding it too easy or too difficult), you can reassess the account by using baseline assessment (this was previously known as reassessment).